rschmehl/awesco.eu/content/awe-explained/index.md

 <p>

-Not far behind is the Duch enterprise Ampyx Power.
+Not far behind is the Dutch enterprise Ampyx Power.
 Following extensive testing of their AP1 and <a data-fancybox href="https://www.youtube.com/watch?v=jjAO86Ku4gc">AP2</a> development platforms, the company is currently assembling the [AP3](https://www.ampyxpower.com/ap3/) with a wing span of 12 m and a power output of 250 kW.[^24]
 [^24]: Michiel Kruijff, Richard Ruiterkamp: "A Roadmap Towards Airborne Wind Energy in the Utility Sector".
 In: Roland Schmehl (Ed.)
 "Airborne Wind Energy - Advances in Technology Development and Research", Green Energy and Technology, Springer Nature Singapore, pp. 643-662, 2018. {{< doi_button doi="10.1007/978-981-10-1947-0_26" >}}{{< pdf_button url="Kruijff2018.pdf" >}}

 {{< gallery album="Ampyx" height="85px" >}}